top of page

 • 3 min read

-Vitamin B12, or cobalamin, is an essential water-soluble vitamin vital for producing healthy red blood cells and maintaining a healthy nervous system.
-While the body stores B12 in the liver for up to four years, a deficiency can cause a wide range of symptoms that worsen over time if left untreated.
+Vitamin B12, also known as cobalamin, is an essential water-soluble vitamin.
+It plays a crucial role in producing healthy red blood cells and maintaining a healthy nervous system.
+While our bodies can store B12 in the liver for up to four years, a deficiency can lead to a variety of symptoms that may worsen over time if not addressed.

 • Fatigue and weakness